Manage hosted tile layers

 The replacement vector tile layer (ServiceAreasUpdateSept) has been deleted.

-6. You replace the content of ServiceAreas with that of ServiceAreasUpdateOct and create a layer named ServiceAreasOct62019_arch to store archived content.
+6. Replace the content of ServiceAreas with that of ServiceAreasUpdateOct and create a layer named ServiceAreasOct62019_arch to store archived content.

 • ServiceAreas—This is your production vector tile layer that now contains service area updates current to October 7, 2019.